naufalweise/os222/links.md

 ## Github Page

 1. [Running Github Page Locally](https://pengyizhang.github.io/2020/03/18/jekyll/)<br>
 This is a tutorial for running your github page locally on your machine.
 When editing your .md files, you might want to see how it look like before deploying it.
-The solution is to run your GHP locally.
-That way, you can fix any coding mistake easily.
+Or, you want to see the web page as you code your markdown.
+The solution is to run your GHP locally with jekyll server.
+That way, you can easily develop your github page.

 2. [Adding links to your github page](https://mademistakes.com/mastering-jekyll/site-url-baseurl/)<br>
 This article will help you setting up link in your github page.
 I like this article because it explains how you can use config file to define links used throughout your site.
 It also tells the do's and the dont's when adding a link to your github page.